The Centers for Medicare & Medicaid Services (CMS) uses publicly reported data to evaluate hospitals across several measures.

-In July and October 2016, the Centers for Medicare & Medicaid Services (CMS) rated Hill Country Memorial with the highest five-star rating.
-The new comprehensive one- to five-star rating is the first of its kind for hospitals overall.
+In July and October 2016, CMS rated Hill Country Memorial with the highest five-star rating for overall hospital quality.
+The comprehensive star rating is the first of its kind for hospitals overall.

-CMS uses publicly reported data to evaluate hospitals.
-The organization has posted star ratings based on one measure, patients’ experience of care, since April 2015.
+CMS has assigned hospitals star ratings based on patients’ experience of care since April 2015.